 Load Dividing Bulkhead Types, Options, and Varying Product Volumes

-The term bulkhead in a single temp operation typically refers to the air-return bulkhead on the front wall behind the refrigeration unit.
+Bulkhead in a single-temp operation typically refers to the air-return bulkhead on the front wall behind the refrigeration unit.
 But in a multi-temp trailer bulkheads and dividers operation, the term bulkhead refers to the insulated divider between zones.
 And there’s a whole book of options you can use.

 Bulkheads can be customized to include: